 In the first step, we distribute the aggregate decline in unemployment across individuals, using a probit regression which takes into account individual characteristics.
-This allows us to pin-down which individuals become employed as a result of QE.
+The simulation tries to account for the fact that some unemployed people are more likely to become employed (e.g., because they have higher education).
+This approach allows us to pin down which individuals become employed as a result of QE, also accounting for the fact that the probabilities are not independent, but are affected by demographics.

-For each country c, we first estimate a probit model regressing individual's k employment status S on her demographic characteristics:
+For each country c, we first estimate in the cross-section a probit model regressing individual's k employment status S on her demographic characteristics: